chat-sdk/hire-us/README.md

 Chat SDK is the most popular messaging framework for Firebase and has **over 100k downloads to date**.

-We have specific technical skills at building realtime apps and specialise in social and commuincation apps. **We will build your app on time and within budget**.
+We have specific technical skills at building realtime apps and specialise in social and communication apps. **We will build your app on time and within budget**.
 Get a quote by contacting us below.

 ### Get a quote for your next project now